Angels in the Asylum: Production

 Writer and director Rob Sorrenti had developed the project since 2008, prior to Heather Greenwood and James Friend joining as producer and cinematographer, respectively.
-The cast includes Simon Pegg, Minnie Driver, Rose Williams, Aurora Perrineau, and Katherine Waterston.
+The cast includes Simon Pegg, Minnie Driver, Rose Williams, Aurora Perrineau, Kai Alexander and Katherine Waterston.
 Principal photography began in Kent in January 2025.
 Filming was scheduled for Louth, Lincolnshire in February 2025.
 After 15 days of filming, production was halted indefinitely due to lack of funding; it was originally set to last for a month.

 In April 2025, production company AITA Films Limited filed for bankruptcy after exhausting their funds, owing 150 crew members at least £600,000 in wages.
 Greenwood and Sorrenti claimed that distributor Parkland Pictures had failed to provide funding, while Parkland said that it had "no agreement to finance Angels in the Asylum beyond its work as a sales agent".
+By December 2025, the producers were in talks with financial investors for further funding, to potentially restart the film's production.
+By March 2026, after talks with financial investors failed, the UK government's Redundancy Payments Service stepped in to pay some of the £600,000 owed to the crew.